ohalloranjm/tatterpig/README.md

 - Users should be able to edit a sheet they own
 - Users should be able to delete a sheet they own

-## Attributes
+## Labels

-- Users should be able to view all attributes they own
+- Users should be able to view all labels they own
-- Users should be able to add a new attribute to a sheet they own and assign it a value
+- Users should be able to add a new label to a sheet they own and assign it a value
-- Users should be able to attach an existing attribute they own to a sheet they own and assign it a value
+- Users should be able to attach an existing label they own to a sheet they own and assign it a value
-- Users should be able to change the value of any attribute on a sheet they
+- Users should be able to change the value of any label on a sheet they
-- Users should be able to unattach an attribute from a sheet they own
+- Users should be able to unattach an label from a sheet they own
-- Users should be able to edit the details of an attribute they own
+- Users should be able to edit the details of an label they own
-- Users should be able to delete an attribute they own
+- Users should be able to delete an label they own

 ## Stretch Goal: Shared Sheets

 - Users should be able to view all sheets that have been shared with them
 - For shared sheets that a user has edit privileges for, they should be able to:
   - edit the sheet details
-  - add, attach, unattach, and change the values of that sheet's attributes
+  - add, attach, unattach, and change the values of that sheet's labels

 ## Stretch Goal: Actions